wiggleport/wiggle-docs/index.rst

 Welcome to Wiggleport
 =====================

-Welcome!
+*Modular I/O for Multi-channel Sound, Light, and Motion.*

 This is the documentation for using and extending Wiggleport_.

-Wiggleport_ is **coming soon** – these documents are a work in progress.
+**Coming soon** – these documents are a work in progress.

 Contents: